Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Method

 \subsubsection{State of charge and state of energy constraints}

-The battery state of charge ($SoC$) is defined as the mean energy inside the battery during the time interval \textit{i} (SoE, kWh) divided by the maximum energy that can be stored in the battery ($E_m(d-1)$, kWh):
+The battery state of charge ($SoC$) is defined as the mean energy inside the battery during the time interval \textit{i} (SoE, kWh) divided by the maximum energy that can be stored in the battery ($E_m(d-1)$, kWh), following a similar approach to the one in \cite{He2016}:

 During the day, the battery experiences side reactions in the cell, which result in a capacity fade, and a new value of capacity is calculated at the end of each day.
 This is done to solve the degradation nonlinearity, optimizing each day separately and then passing the results on to the next one. $E_m(d-1)$ is the accessible energy that the battery can store at the end of day \textit{d-1}, or equivalently at the beginning of day \textit{d}.